-The new corporate governance disclosure requirements for the AIM market came into force in March, and all AIM companies have until September to comply with the new rules.
-For Chairman and Non-Executive Directors, these changes bring with them increased corporate governance responsibilities.
+Since September 2018, all AIM must follow and report on a recognised corporate governance code.
+For Chairman and Non-Executive Directors, these changes brought with them increased responsibilities.
 The entrepreneurial, higher risk element of AIM means that a strong board of Non-Executives can have a big impact on a business’s potential for success.
-The value that a NED can add on an AIM board is substantial, and it goes far beyond simply fulfilling the corporate governance requirements, so will this change of rules really have that much of an impact?
+The value that a NED can add on an AIM board is substantial, and it goes far beyond simply fulfilling the corporate governance requirements, so has this change of rules really had that much of an impact?

-Whilst good corporate governance has always been encouraged, adherence to a specific code on AIM has to date been optional.
+Whilst good corporate governance has always been encouraged, adherence to a specific code on AIM had previously been optional.
 The new rules mean that all AIM companies must state which Corporate Governance Code their business complies with, and detail how this compliance is maintained.

 The changes in AIM rules can be viewed as part of the strategic contribution that A NED can make – assessing which code will be of the minimum disruption to implement and will also allow the business to grow according to its strategic targets.